Which players are off to the worst starts of 2017?

 He has started 20 games playing for a team fourth in the American League in runs, and he has driven in two runs.
 Sometimes RBIs are worth paying attention to.
 After starting 2016 in the minors, Zunino was recalled and had a hot streak where he hit .280/.396/.707 in 26 games.
 Had he figured things out?
 Not really.
 He's back to striking out too much and flailing at anything off-speed.

-He simply lacks the pitch recognition to ever fully tap into his power, and with a career average now of .193, time is running out on the Mariners counting on him.
+He simply lacks the pitch recognition to ever fully tap into his power, and with a career average now of .193, time is running out on the Mariners counting on him -- and they demoted him on Friday.
 To make matters worse, his pitch blocking has been terrible as well with 16 wild pitches allowed in only 175 innings compared with 12 in 443 innings last year.

 Others considered: Sam Dyson; Tim Anderson; Hisashi Iwakuma; Steven Wright; Joe Blanton/Blake Treinen/Shawn Kelley; Trevor Bauer; Madison Bumgarner's dirt bike; Dansby Swanson; Byron Buxton; Alcides Escobar; Mark Trumbo; Joe Mauer; Danny Valencia; Mike Fiers; Jose Bautista.